-- A. Single Operator Categories: Only one person (the operator) can contribute to the final score during the official contest period.
+- A. Single Operator Categories: All operating and logging functions are performed by one person (the operator).
 Only one transmitted signal is permitted at any time.
-QSO alerting assistance of any kind places the entrant in the Single Operator Assisted category (see subsection B below). - (a) Single Operator High (All Band or Single Band): One person performs all of the operating and logging functions.
-QSO alerting assistance is not permitted.
-Total output power must not exceed 1500 watts. - (b) Single Operator Low (All Band or Single Band): One person performs all of the operating and logging functions.
-QSO alerting assistance is not permitted.
-Total output power must not exceed 100 watts. - (c) Single Operator QRP (All Band or Single Band): One person performs all of the operating and logging functions.
-QSO alerting assistance is not permitted.
-Total output power must not exceed ${\bf 5}$ watts.
+QSO alerting assistance of any kind places the entrant in the Single Operator Assisted category (see subsection B below). - (a) Single Operator High (All Band or Single Band): QSO alerting assistance is not permitted.
+Total output power must not exceed 1500 watts. - (b) Single Operator Low (All Band or Single Band): QSO alerting assistance is not permitted.
+Total output power must not exceed 100 watts. - (c) Single Operator QRP (All Band or Single Band): QSO alerting assistance is not permitted.
+Total output power must not exceed 5 watts. - B. Single Operator Assisted Categories: All operating and

-- B. Single Operator Assisted Categories: All operating and logging functions are performed by one person (the operator).
+- logging functions are performed by one person (the operator).
 Only one transmitted signal is permitted at any time.
-Entrants in this category may use QSO alerting assistance. - (a) Single Operator ASSISTED High (All Band or Single Band): Total output power must not exceed 1500 watts. - (b) Single Operator ASSISTED Low (All Band or Single Band): Total output power must not exceed 100 watts. - C. Single Operator Overlay Categories: Single Operator entrants may also submit their log for one of the categories shown below by adding an additional line in the Cabrillo log file header called CATEGORY-OVERLAY. - (a) Tribander/Single Element (TB-WIRES): During the contest an entrant shall use only one (1) tribander (any type, with a single feed line from the transmitter to the antenna) for 10, 15, and 20 meters and single-element antennas on 40, 80, and 160 meters. - (b) Rookie (ROOKIE): To enter this category the operator must have been licensed as a radio amateur three (3) years or less on the date of the contest.
+Entrants in this category may use QSO alerting assistance. - (a) Single Operator ASSISTED High (All Band or Single Band): Total output power must not exceed 1500 watts. - (b) Single Operator ASSISTED Low (All Band or Single Band): Total output power must not exceed 100 watts. - C. Single Operator Overlay Categories: Single Operator entrants may also submit their log for one of the categories shown below by adding an additional line in the Cabrillo log file header called CATEGORY-OVERLAY.
+All Overlay entries are grouped into high power and low power in the results. - (a) Tribander/Single Element (TB-WIRES): During the contest an entrant shall use only one (1) tribander (any type, with a single feed line from the transmitter to the antenna) for 10, 15, and 20 meters and single-element antennas on 40, 80, and 160 meters. - (b) Rookie (ROOKIE): To enter this category the operator must have been licensed as a radio amateur three (3) years or less on the date of the contest.
 Indicate the date first licensed in the SOAP-BOX field. - D. Multi-Operator Categories (All Band, High power only): More than one person can contribute to the final score during the official contest period.
 Select category based on number of transmitted signals.
 Total output power of each transmitted signal must not exceed 1500 watts. - (a) Single-Transmitter (MULTI-ONE): Only one transmitted signal is permitted at any time.
 A maximum of ten (10) band changes may be made in any clock hour (00 through 59 minutes).
 For example, a change from 20 meters to 40 meters and then back to 20 meters counts as two band changes.
 Use a single serial number sequence for the entire log. - (b) Two-Transmitter (MULTI-TWO): A maximum of two transmitted signals is permitted at any time on different bands.
 Either transmitter may work any and all stations.
 A station may only be worked once per band regardless of which transmitter is used.
 The log must indicate which transmitter made each QSO (column 81 of CABRILLO QSO template for CQ contests).
 Each transmitter may make a maximum of eight (8) band changes in any clock hour (00 through 59 minutes).
 For example, a change from 20 meters to 40 meters and then back to 20 meters counts as two band changes.
-Use a separate serial number sequence for each band. - (c) Multi-Transmitter (MULTI-MULTI): No limit to transmitters, but only one transmitted signal (and running station) allowed per band at any time.
+Use a separate serial number sequence for each band. - (c) Multi-Transmitter (MULTI-UNLIMITED): No limit to transmitters, but only one transmitted signal (and running station) allowed per band at any time.
 Use a separate serial number sequence for each band. - VI.
 Exchange: RS(T) report plus a progressive contact serial number starting with 001 for the first contact.
-Note: Multi-Two and Multi-Multi entrants use separate serial number sequences on each band starting with serial number 001.
+Note: Multi-Two and Multi-Unlimited entrants use separate serial number sequences on each band.